 You can also write a caption to further describe images, but this should be unique from the alt text so as not to bore people using a screen reader.

 We’ve covered this in more detail in this past post on optimising image accessibility.

 Descriptive link text

 Screen readers can pull out a list of links, making it easier for users to skip to the link they need.

-So using non-descriptive link text prevents users understanding what the link is about or where it might take them.
+So using non-descriptive link text prevents users from understanding what the link is about or where it might take them.

 There are a few ways this can be solved.
-The easiest is to link from descriptive text you’ve already written.
+The easiest is to link from the descriptive text you’ve already written.
 For example, above I linked to a survey using the text “a survey on screen reader usage.”

 Alternatively, if you’re linking from an image, you can describe the link in the image alt text.